Symposium (band): History

 Hagop Tchaparian went on to work with the band Hot Chip.
 He is a consultant to the music industry.
 Tchaparian released his debut album Bolts in October 2022.

-2022-onwards
+2022 onwards

-On 22 April, 2022, an update was made via the Symposium facebook page, the band announced that their albums (One Day At A Time, and On The Outside) are now available on all streaming websites.
-With the added bonus of a compilation album "Do You Remember How It Was?" due out for 11 November, 2022.
-Ross, Wojtek, Will and Joe will be participating in a Q&A at Signature Brew in Haggerston on 19 May, 2022, hosted by Kerrangs!'s Phil Alexander.
-There was also a promise of a live show announcement coming soon.
-It has since been announced that they will play for “one night only” at Islington Assembly Hall in November 2022.
+On 22 April 2022, an update was posted on Symposium's Facebook page.
+The band announced that their albums (One Day at a Time and On the Outside) were now available on all streaming websites, with a compilation album Do You Remember How It Was? due out on 11 November 2022.
+Ross, Wojtek, Will and Joe were to participate in a Q&A at Signature Brew in Haggerston on 19 May 2022, hosted by Kerrangs!'s Phil Alexander.
+There was also the promise of a live show announcement coming soon.
+It was later announced that Symposium would play for one night only at Islington Assembly Hall in November 2022.

+In 2023 the band played two sold-out shows, at Manchester Academy on 16 November and London's Electric Ballroom on 18 November.